Vector fields and differential schemes: Introduction

 \subsection{Content of the paper}

-The goal of this paper is to bring a new point of view on this problem and these constructions.
-Our first idea is to not restrict ourselves to differential rings but to conduct our study in the frame of schemes.
-In this setting, vector fields replace derivations.
+The goal of this paper is to bring a new point of view on differential schemes and to apply it to already existing constructions.
+The first idea is to consider schemes instead of differential rings.
+In this setting, derivations are replaced by vector fields.
 Schemes with vector field have already been introduced and studied, in particular by Buium in \Cite{buium} and \Cite{BuiumLNM2} and Dyckerhoff in \Cite{dyckerhoff} but also by Umemura in \Cite{Umemura1}.
-Of course, vector fields are also implied in \Cite{EGA44}, but Grothendieck does not study them extensively\footnote{At the very beginning of \Cite{EGA44}, Grothendieck writes \emph{``Dans ce paragraphe, nous pr\'esentons, sous forme globale, quelques notions de calcul diff\'erentiel particuli\`erement utiles en G\'eom\'etrie alg\'ebrique.
-Nous passons sous silence de nombreux d\'eveloppements, classiques en G\'eom\'etrie diff\'erentielle (connexions, transformations infinit\'esimales associ\'ees \`a un champ de vecteurs, jets, etc.), bien que ces notions s'\'ecrivent de fa\c{c}on particuli\`erement naturelle dans le cadre des sch\'emas. ''}}.
-Given a scheme $X$ with a vector field $\vec{\mathscr{V}}$, we define the \emph{leaves of $X$ for $\vec{\mathscr{V}}$}.
-It is, intuitively, the elements $\eta$ of $X$ that are invariant under the vector field --- or, the irreducible closed subsets tangent to $\vec{\mathscr{V}}$.
-Then, we prove that given $x \in X$, there exists a smallest leaf going trough $x$, called the \emph{trajectory of $x$ under $\vec{\mathscr{V}}$}, and we denote it by $\Traj{V}(x)$.
-More precisely, we prove its existence when $X$ is of characteristic zero and explain how to deal when not.
-The map $\Traj{V} : X \longto X$ satisfies nice and natural properties, and with the help of it, we endow $X$ with a new topology, that we call the \emph{Carr\`a Ferro topology}.
-The open sets of this topology are the Zariski open sets of $X$ that are invariant under $\vec{\mathscr{V}}$.
+Of course, vector fields are found in \Cite{EGA44}, but Grothendieck does not study them extensively.
+He leaves this study to other mathematicians\footnote{At the very beginning of \Cite{EGA44}, Grothendieck writes \emph{``Dans ce paragraphe, nous pr\'esentons, sous forme globale, quelques notions de calcul diff\'erentiel particuli\`erement utiles en G\'eom\'etrie alg\'ebrique.
+Nous passons sous silence de nombreux d\'eveloppements, classiques en G\'eom\'etrie diff\'erentielle (connexions, transformations infinit\'esimales associ\'ees \`a un champ de vecteurs, jets, etc.), bien que ces notions s'\'ecrivent de fa\c{c}on particuli\`erement naturelle dans le cadre des sch\'emas.''}} and that's exactly what we do in this paper.

+Given a scheme $X$ with a vector field $\vec{\mathscr{V}}$, we introduce the \emph{leaves of $X$ for $\vec{\mathscr{V}}$}.
+It is the points $\eta$ of $X$ that are invariant under the vector field --- \emph{ie}, the irreducible closed subsets tangent to $\vec{\mathscr{V}}$.
+Then, we prove that given $x \in X$, there exists a smallest leaf going through $x$, called the \emph{trajectory of $x$ under $\vec{\mathscr{V}}$}, denoted by $\Traj{V}(x)$.
+The map $\Traj{V} : X \longto X$ satisfies natural properties allowing us to define a new topology on $X$.
+The open sets for this topology are the Zariski open sets of $X$ that are invariant under $\vec{\mathscr{V}}$.
 In this context, it is very easy to generalize to schemes with vector fields the various constructions done for $\diffSp A$.
-In particular, we give a new perspective on the sheaf defined by Carr\`a Ferro in \Cite{KolchinSchemes}.